dylode/vyos_ansible/README.md

 - `vyos_interfaces`: This role creates/deletes interfaces (only VLAN, WireGuard), configures DHCP, source NAT rules (only for VLAN) and destination NAT rules (portforwarding).
     - Todos:
     	- Destination NAT rules cannot be removed because there is no identification field.
-- `vyos_setup`: This role disables SSH password authentication, disables the pre-login banner, enables a custom post-login banner, sets the hostname to the inventory name, and sets the nameserver to 8.8.8.8.
+- `vyos_setup`: This role disables SSH password authentication, disables the pre-login banner, enables a custom post-login banner, sets the hostname to the inventory name, and sets the nameservers.

 ## Example configuration